top of page

 • Does not investigate crimes

-• Does not determine criminal intent
+• Does not ascertain criminal intent

-• Does not replace police or regulators
+• Does not take the place of law enforcement or regulators

-• Does not provide legal determinations
+• Does not offer legal conclusions.

 • Does not recover funds or intervene in disputes